 - up to $500 in fines and/or

-- up to twenty-five days in jail
+- up to 25 days in jail.4

-But punishments may be harsher depending on the circumstances of the civil contempt.
+But civil contempt punishments may be harsher depending on the circumstances.
 For instance, refusing to testify before a grand jury in Nevada carries up to six months in jail or the length of time until the grand jury is discharged (whichever is less).
 And when the contempt stems from defying a court order to perform an act, the judge may jail you until you perform it.5